Islamicate-DH/islamicate-dh.github.io/IW2Course_2016.md

 _Prepare for Class:_

-* Task assigned to you by your research group in previous collaboratory.
+* Task assigned to you by your research group in previous collaboratory:

+*John:* close reading of relevant articles from topics in  AlmasriAlyoum and Alwatan and write 1 page brief.
+*Jacob:* close reading of relevant articles from topics in  Hespress and Tharwa and 1 page brief.
+*Aysha:* ranking of topic relevancy for each newspaper and revise literature review.
+*Tobias:* code documentation.
+*Thom:* write literature review.
+*Sarosh:*  topic modeling.
+*Jonathan:* document code.

 _In class:_